zwxdlut/tbox_lower_computer/README.md

-# T-box Lower System
+# T-box Lower Computer
-**This is a T-box lower computer implementation supporting different MCUs and boards.**
+**This is a T-box lower computer implemention supporting different MCUs and boards.**

 Current supported MCUs are:
 * S32K144_64，S32K144_100